ReverendBayes/AI-Powered-Call-Center-Intelligence/readme.md

 Combining Whisper transcription, GPT-3.5 insights (affordable token cost), PII redaction, next best offer generation, and visual analytics — this project gives supervisors real-time understanding of what customers feel, need, and signal during calls.
 It doesn't stop at classification: it helps supervisors act, follow up, and retain.

+## 🔁 Integration with Advanced Machine Learning Churn Predictor (~95% Accuracy)

+This platform can be **combined with the [Telecom Churn Predictor](https://github.com/ReverendBayes/Telecom-Churn-Predictor/)**  to extend real-time call analysis into actionable retention strategies.

+The churn model:

+- Predicts which customers are likely to leave using a **stacked ensemble of four classifiers**.
+- Built with **real telecom data**, trained with **stratified validation**, and fully reproducible.
+- Includes a complete pipeline: **feature engineering**, **model stacking**, and **evaluation**.

+> *For context, the telecom company this was built for was previously relying on a spaCy-based model that achieved only ~40% accuracy.*

+By integrating both tools, telecom teams can surface cancellation intent **in real time** and **predict long-term churn risk**, allowing for smarter retention offers and better customer outcomes.

 ---

 ## ✅ Use This If You Need: